table of contents Table of contents

 4. Our provided Runtime packages are tested with our sandboxing for extra runtime security.

-If you want to see a package included in the Checkly Runtime, please comment on this pinned GitHub issue with a package name.
+If you want to see a package included in the Checkly Runtime, please add a post on our feedback board with a package name, and your use case.